-Nowadays you can pick one up for around a mere $50,000 fully rebuilt.
-There are many trucks that look like Jeeps and the FJ may be one of the few literals.
+You can pick one up for around a mere $50,000 fully rebuilt.
+Many trucks look like Jeeps, and the FJ may be one of the few literals.
 Its round headlights and open roll cage design are mirror images of Wrangler ancestors.

 The 4runner is a staple in the truck community.
 It is an SUV built on a truck frame.
-It makes the ride on asphalt not as smooth as say the Landcruiser or Highlander but its off-road capabilities surpass any other vehicle with a Toyota badge.
+It makes the ride on asphalt not as smooth as the Landcruiser or Highlander, but its off-road capabilities surpass any other vehicle with a Toyota badge.

-With a removable fiberglass camper shell, it could become an open-back summer cruiser.
+It could become an open-back summer cruiser with a removable fiberglass camper shell.
 The original model came with a turbocharged V6 that worked great off-road.
-You can find the first and second-generation 4Runners with a lot of wear starting at around $3,000.
+You can find the first and second-generation 4Runners with a lot of wear, starting at around $3,000.

 Newer models are more conventional but still have the off-roading spirit with the features to make a worthwhile day in the mud.
-The 4Runner has for decades been one of the most popular Toyota cars that look like Jeeps.
+The 4Runner has been one of the most popular Toyota cars that look like Jeeps for decades.

 Suzuki SJ, Sidekick, X-90, Jimny

-The long-standing Japanese legend from Suzuki started out as something completely different than anything Suzuki has ever produced.
+The long-standing Japanese legend of Suzuki started as something completely different than anything Suzuki had ever produced.
 Just look at it.
 The cute little boxy 4×4 coupe truck was in a league of its own.
-Less truck and more compact it may more cars like a jeep than trucks.

-Nowadays Suzuki produces something completely different.
-From their humble beginnings, who knew Suzuki had it in them in 2020 to produce a small boxy 4×4 coupe truck??
-I for one am shocked
+Nowadays, Suzuki produces something completely different.
+From their humble beginnings, who knew Suzuki had it in them in 2020 to make a small boxy 4×4 coupe truck??
+I, for one, am shocked.

 All jokes aside, Today’s Suzuki is a fun little machine.
 It starts at $23,990 with two trims options.
 It has all the off-roading capabilities with its ladder frame low range gearing you would expect with modern additions like hill assist, brake assist, driver assist, and soda drink assist (don’t ask for a source on that last one).